Pathologies

 Dogs are the best.
 They have so few pathologies.

-One thought on “Pathologies”
+2 thoughts on “Pathologies”

 1. I can definitely vouch for the fact that experiences like this can totally change your perspective.
 For the most part, I had always lived alone – and in the past some pretty rough parts of DC and MD.
 It never, ever occurred to me (possibly in the naivety of my youth) that being violated in terms of personal possessions would ever happen to – or impact me.
 But when my place in Durham got very creepily broken into and robbed, the loss of a sense of security and trust was even worse than the loss of any of my material possessions.
 Granted, I didn’t have anything as truly important as this taken.
 But it has changed me forever in terms of my ability to feel truly secure.
 It has also made me appreciate that I have a bad ass girlfriend with a security system on the house and a deer knife under the mattress.